What is Fibromyalgia (and What Is It Not)?

-You may often hear that Fibromyalgia is the result of “over active” nerves.
+You may often hear that Fibromyalgia is the result of “overactive” nerves.
 Trigger points can also exacerbate symptoms in fibromyalgia by their presence in and around muscles and connective tissue.
-The endocrine system can become challenged due to the stress on thyroid and adrenal glands.
+The endocrine system can become challenging due to the stress on the thyroid and adrenal glands.

-The immune system is also working overtime, often times due to the primary co-conditions that affect immune status.
-This is why people with fibromyalgia often describe fibromyalgia as not just living with chronic pain, but like living with a flu 24/7.
+The immune system is also working overtime, oftentimes due to the primary co-conditions that affect immune status.
+This is why people with fibromyalgia often describe fibromyalgia as not just living with chronic pain, but like living with the flu 24/7.

 People are often confused and ask what is fibromyalgia because they simply don’t understand what this diagnosis means, but let’s jump right to the second part of this question first.

 Fibromyalgia is not just a reason to complain.
 It isn’t an excuse not to work or to get out of other responsibilities by choice.
 It isn’t a source of pain that comes and goes at the sufferer’s discretion.

 While these are the opinions sometimes held by people who don’t believe in or understand fibromyalgia, this is a serious medical condition that impacts multiple systems of the body.

 Fibromyalgia is not an illness merely associated with mid-life, as in the everyday aches and pains of getting older.
 No, it is much more complex than that.
 In fact, many of us have lived with symptoms since a young age.